 Public Spaces Protection Order

-In order to address alcohol-related crime, nuisance and disorder in parts of Llanelli Town Centre, we have introduced a Public Spaces Protection Order (PSPO) in an area of the town under Section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014.
+In order to address alcohol and drug related crime and disorder in parts of Llanelli Town Centre, we have introduced a Public Spaces Protection Order (PSPO) in an area of the town under Section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014.
 A map of the area covered is below and signs have been installed in the locality.
-The Order came into force on 1 October 2020 and will remain in place for three years.
+The Order came into force on 12 January 2024 and will remain in place for three years.

-The Order does not apply to public places where the sale and consumption of alcohol is authorised under other legislation, for example in clubs and licensed premises.
+The Order does not apply to public places where the sale and consumption of alcohol is authorised under other legislation, for example in pubs and clubs.

 Please contact Kate Harrop, Community Safety Manager, if you have any queries khharrop@carmarthenshire.gov.uk